audryf/audrys-portfolio/README.md

 <br>

 ## Contributions 👥
 Contributions are welcome!
 I am always looking for ways to improve and I love getting feedback on my work.
-If you have any suggestions or ideas to help me do better (in any way, best practices, better code anything!) please let me know but email or creating a github issue.
+If you have any suggestions or ideas to help me do better (in any way, best practices, better code, anything!) please let me know by email or creating a github issue.
 You will be mentioned below for any advice used!
 <br>

 ## Contributors 💗